 Bold Simplification in Health.

 BCBSMA reimagined the digital landscape.
 This project was a masterpiece of digital strategy and execution until it hit the legacy server infrastructure.
-However, we were able to create a molecular design system, including a headless, dynamic web architecture that could adapt to each device and monitor needs.
-We brought 1200 legacy sites into a handful with a clean and powerful navigation system—intuitive across devices.
+Transforming a fragmented digital landscape of 1,200+ legacy sites into a unified, high-performing healthcare ecosystem.

 🌐 The Core Mission